Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Danetta's: short for the "Danetta" set items, which include the one-handed crossbows Danetta's Spite and Danetta's Revenge, items exclusive to the demon hunter class.

-DE: short for "Demonic Essence," a bind-on-account (see: 'BoA') crafting material that randomly drops off of elite and boss enemies on Inferno difficulties.
-It is used to craft specific BoA items that are notoriously expensive and potentially strong.
+DE: short for "Demonic Essence," a bind-on-account (see: 'BoA') crafting material that randomly drops off of elite and boss enemies on Inferno (vanilla D3) and at all sub-level 70 elites and bosses in Reaper of Souls.

 Deeps: phonetic pronunciation of "DPS" (see: 'DPS').
 For example, "Need more deeps!" means the same as "Need more DPS!"